Wildebeest Herds on Rolling Hills: Flocking on Arbitrary Curved Surfaces: Parameters and Dimensionless Ratios for the Theory

 \subsection{Dimensionless Representation of the Theory}

 We next recast the Toner-Tu equations in dimensionless form, rendering the meaning and magnitude of the terms more transparent.
 For the positional coordinate, we take $x^* = x/L$, where $L$ is a characteristic length scale in the problem.
 In this case, we conceptualize $L$ as the length scale of the wildebeest herd.
 We note that in the problems considered here, the scale of the herd is the same as the scale of the surface landscape on which the herd moves.
 Similarly, we use a characteristic velocity scale $U$ to define the dimensionless velocity as $v^*= v/U$.
-The density can be rescaled by using the critical density $\rho_c$ as our scaling variable, resulting in $\rho^* =\rho /\rho_c$.
+We note that $U$ is conceptually related to $v_{\mbox{ {pref}}}$, but $v_{\mbox{ {pref}}}=\sqrt{\alpha(\rho-\rho_c)/\beta}$ features a hidden dependence on the density that would complicate our rescaling.
+Similarly, we can define a dimensionless density $\rho^* =\rho /\rho_c$, using the critical density $\rho_c$ as our scaling variable.
 Lastly, in light of the definitions above, we can determine a time scale $L/U$, the time it takes for a given wildebeest to cross the entire surface landscape.
 Thus, we define $t^*=t/(L/U)$.

 Using the various definitions given above, we can now rewrite the Toner-Tu equations using the dimensionless versions of $t$, $x$, $\rho$ and ${\bf v}$ as

 Dividing everything by $U^2/L$ results in five dimensionless parameters whose magnitudes provide a sense of the relative contributions of the different terms, within the full dynamical equations of the form